stcorp/muninn/README.rst

   - argparse: mandatory when using Python 2.6
   - requests: to perform a muninn-pull on http/https urls
   - tabulate: provides more output format options for muninn-search
+  - tqdm: to show a progress bar for muninn-update

 Muninn is distributed as a source distribution created using setuptools version